shirakoslurper/move/README.md

 When I ran across this stuff, I remembered my days of exploring the possibilities of MEV on Aptos.
 It was a brief snippet about Move, the smart contract language of the chain, being easy to verify.

-> Do to limitations of the SDK (how we could interact with the chain) and other things, I decided against pursuing MEV on Aptos originally.
+> Due to limitations of the SDK (how we could interact with the chain) and other things, I decided against pursuing MEV on Aptos originally.

 Wow.
 Perfect.